September 2: Fall 2021: Health and safety on VCC campuses

 - A copy of your flight ticket

-- Your self-isolation/quarantine plan
+- Your self-isolation/quarantine plan, including your hotel

 Important: You must stay in your quarantine location for 14 days before attending classes at VCC (if required).
 All students must complete a pre-screen health questionnaire before visiting a VCC campus.
 If required, email VCC International to request a questionnaire.

-Accommodations during mandatory 14-day quarantine
+Accommodations during 14-day quarantine

-International students who have already arranged accommodations with relatives or friends should avoid contact with others until the quarantine period is over.
 For more information on how to self-isolate (quarantine) with others, please visit the Government of Canada website.

 Accent Inn Burnaby